 Our ships and crew regularly participate in drills to rehearse their response in the unlikely event of an emergency.
 All safety equipment including lifeboats and marine evacuation slides are tested on a regular basis and in accordance with legislation.
-Our aim is to provide you with the best, and safest possible experience with CalMac Ferries.
+Our aim is to provide you with the best, and safest possible experience.

-For your comfort and safety whilst travelling to your destination, we recommend you follow the guidance set out below.
+For your comfort and safety whilst travelling to your destination, we recommend you watch our passenger safety film and follow the guidance set out below.

 If you see anything you think is unsafe during any part of your journey with us, please inform a member of staff.

-Thank you for travelling safely with CalMac Ferries.
+Thank you for travelling safely with Caledonian MacBrayne.

 Boarding is usually by the Passenger Access System or gangway; please hold handrails and avoid carrying heavy luggage.